-mons Persian Desert.
-One of the natural curiosities of Asia la the Great Salt Desert of Persia, which covers a large territory about 70 miles south of Teberan, C. E. Biddulph, who recently visited this place, says that Darya-i Namak is an extensive tract of ground, sloping on all sides toward the center, covered with an incrustation of solid salt several feet thick in most places, while in some parts it is of unknown depth.
+One of the natural curiosities of Asia is the Great Salt Desert of Persia, which covers a large territory about 70 miles south of Teheran.
+C. E. Biddulph, who recently visited this place, says that Darya-i Namak is an extensive tract of ground, sloping on all sides toward the center, covered with an incrustation of solid salt several feet thick in most places, while in some parts it is of unknown depth.
 As he saw it from the mountain top it stretched away for many miles, appearing like a vast frozen lake.
-It extended as far as the eye could reach toward the south and west, and glistened in the sun like a sheet of
+It extended as far as the eye could reach toward the south and west, and glistened in the sun like a sheet of glass

-His party finally approached the mar-gin of the salt plain and decided to cross it.
+His party finally approached the margin of the salt plain an I decided to cross it.
 They found swampy ground for a mile or so and then entered upon the thet of salt itself.
+Near the edge the in rustation was thin and the salt sheet w is soft, sloppy and mixed with earth, A' a distance of three or four miles from it is seen on any pond in northern lati-tudes during the winter.
+The surface was not quite level, but resembled that of ice which had partially thawed and then frozen again after a slight fall of snow.
+Of the solidity of this incrusta-tion the again after a slight fall of snow.
+Of the solidity of this incrusta-tion the solid has a partially thaved and snow.
+Of the solidity of this incrusta-tion the solid has a partially thaved and snow.
+Of the solidity of this incrusta-tion the solid has a partially thaved and the solid has a partially thaved and snow.
+Of the solidity of this incrusta-tion the solid has a partially that the solid has a partial the solid has a partial the solid has a partial to be the solid has t ie edge the salt looked like solid ice as show.
+Of the solidity of this incrusta-tion there could be no doubt, for camels, shade at any time the horses and mules were traveling over it year round.
+Bread and perceptible.

-Near the edge the in rustation was thin and the salt sheet w s soft, sloppy and mixed with earth.
-At a distance of three or four miles from t we edge the salt looked like solid ice as it is seen on any pond in northern lati-tudes during the winter.
-The surface was not quite level, but resembled that of ice which had partially thawed and up at this unusual surface the party halt d to examine its composition.
-They t ied, by means of a hammer and an iron tent peg, to break off a block of salt to carry away as a specimen.
-The salt, however, was so very hard that they could make no impression upon it.
-They managed at last in another place to chip off a lot of fragments which were of the purest white.
-In two or three days t'ey had absorbed so much moisture that they became soft and slaty-blue in color.- Goldthwaite's Geographical Magazine,
+After marching for about eight miles up in this unusual surface the party halt d to examine its composition.
+They t ied, by means of a hammer and an iron tied, by means of a hammer and an iron tent peg, to break off a block of salt to carry away as a specimen.
+The salt, weddings a specialty. however, was so very hard that they special terms to regularized at last in another place to chip off a lot of fragments which were of the purest white.
+In two or three days t'ey had absorbed so much moisture that they became soft and slaty-blue in color.-Goldthwaite's Geographical Magazine, edges.
+The notes of the Banque de France are made of white, water-lined pap r, printed in blue and black, with numerous mythological and allegorical pictures and running in denominations from the twentyfranc note to the one thousand franc.

 Foreign Paper Money.

-The Bank of England note is five inches by eight in dimensions and is printed in black ink on Irish linen, water-lined paper, plaid white, with ragged edges.
+The Bank of England note is five inches by eight in dimensions and is printed in black ink on Irish linen, water-lined paper, plaid white, with ragged